ElliottProductions/goblin-fighter-feb22/README.md

 It's a very simple game of chance, with a little strategy.

+This app uses Node js and Supabase (a relatively new "back-end as a service provider".)

 To start, click on the Login button (default values should be auto-populated in the email and password fields.)

 This should load the Goblins!
 Click on a Goblin to attack them, but beware, once you attack a Golbin, he will counter-attack!